influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.5/administration/config.md

 ### `format = "auto"`

 Determines which log encoder to use for logs.
 Available options are `auto`, `logfmt`, and `json`.
-With the default `auto` option, if the output terminal is a TTY device, a more user-friendly console encoding is used.
-If the output is a non-TTY device, the auto option will use the `logfmt` encoding.
+With the default `auto` option, if the output is to a TTY device (e.g., a terminal), a more user-friendly console encoding is used.
+If the output is to files, the auto option uses the `logfmt` encoding.
+The `logfmt` and `json` options are useful for integration with external tools.

-The `auto` option uses a more user-friendly console output format if the output terminal is a TTY, but the format is not as easily machine-readable.
-When the output is a non-TTY, auto will use `logfmt`.
+Environment variable: `INFLUXDB_LOGGING_FORMAT`

 ### `level = "info"`

 Determines which level of logs will be emitted.
+Valid values are:

+Environment variable: `INFLUXDB_LOGGING_LEVEL`

 ### `suppress-logo = false`

 Suppresses the logo output that is printed when the program is started.
 The logo is always suppressed if `STDOUT` is not a TTY.

+Environment variable: `INFLUXDB_LOGGING_SUPPRESS_LOGO`

 ## Subscription settings `[subscriber]`